On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Introduction

-One recent work that achieves identification of optimal dynamic treatment regimes under unmeasured confounding is \cite{Han2021IdentificationEffects}, using instrumental variables in addition to structural assumptions grounded in econometrics.
-Aside from \cite{Han2021IdentificationEffects}, to the best of our knowledge, there do not exist general identification results for optimal dynamic treatment regimes in the presence of unmeasured confounding.
+A recent work that achieves identification of optimal dynamic treatment regimes under unmeasured confounding is \cite{Han2021IdentificationEffects}, using instrumental variables in addition to structural assumptions grounded in econometrics. \cite{Shahn2022a} estimates optimal regime structural nested mean models under unmeasured confounding using a parallel trends assumption.
+Besides \cite{Han2021IdentificationEffects} and \cite{Shahn2022a}, to the best of our knowledge, there do not exist general identification results for optimal dynamic treatment regimes in the presence of unmeasured confounding.
 We fill this gap by leveraging proxy variables under proxy relevance conditions formally known as completeness conditions, with similar characteristics as those in \cite{Ying2023ProximalStudies}.

+Finally, one work that achieves identification of the joint distribution of potential outcomes is that of \cite{Shpitser2023} (see Appendix B), though the authors did not explicitly mention this as their goal was identification of the marginal, nor did they make the connection to optimal treatment regimes. \cite{Shpitser2023} required solutions to similar integral equations as ours for identification, though our proof technique is markedly different.
+Moreover, beyond identification of the joint distribution of potential outcomes, we 1) provide closed forms of the necessary solutions to the integral equations in the fully discrete setting, 2) provide a generalization to more than 2 timepoints, and 3) in a setting where the downstream outcomes take on a finite number of values, we outline identification using a different type of bridge function.